8 min read

 Obviously, both the moon and Mars lack structured roads.
 Subsequently, successfully building electric vehicle models for use in these environments will positively impact versatile Earth-based EV designs.
 Safer and higher-quality batteries will soon be designed for use here on our own planet.

 Lockheed’s primary contribution to this technologically advanced project is ensuring a future for the U.S. and for humankind in space.
-Time spent by astronauts on the moon’s surface during the Artemis mission will be focused on high degrees of science value.
+Time spent by astronauts on the moon’s surface during the Artemis mission will be focused on high degrees of scientific value.
 The objective is to maximize the benefit of having humans return to the lunar surface.

 Scientific data collected during the Artemis mission will enable NASA to gain a greater understanding of the potentially valuable resources at the moon’s south pole.
 The plan for this project is to create an Artemis Base Camp concept and reality before 2030.